tangshuang/.datamanager.js/readme.md

 let data = await this.datamanager.get('myid', {}, { method: 'POST', body: { data1: 'xx' } })
 ```

+If options.method is set, it will be used to cover datasource.type.

 However, your datasource.type given by `register` always cover this value.
 Read more from web api `fetch`.

 *Notice: you do not get the latest data request from server side, you just get latest data from managed cache.*